cefoot/StereoKit_MAUI_UWP/Readme.md

 # Github Actions
 Everytime a Release (&Tag) is created there is an action included which automatically generates *UWP(Arm64)*, *Android* and *Standalone* zip files.
 To be executed on supporting devices (Quest, HoloLens 2, Windows-PC)
+## Github Token
+To give github action access to the releases (to add the binaries) you need to configure the access to the repository.
+See [Token-Settings](https://github.com/settings/tokens?type=beta) for details.
 ## Github Secrets
 You need a Github Secrets for the UWP (HoloLens) Build to work.
 ## CERT